Medication Error Lawyers in New Jersey

-Medication Errors at the Pharmacy
+Common Medication Errors at the Pharmacy in New Jersey

 A pharmacy is a hectic environment.
 Patients are in a hurry to pick up their medications, which puts extra pressure on the pharmacy employees.
 That leads to prescriptions being incorrectly filled with the wrong drug or the wrong dose.
 More than 7,000 people die in New Jersey and around the country each year from medication errors made by their local pharmacy.
 Medication errors and improper drug reactions can happen with prescription drugs, over-the-counter medications, vitamins, or supplements.